mumbleflux/mumbleflux.github.io/PRIVACY.md

 ### Categories of personally identifiable information collected

-MumbleFlux does not directly collect personally identifiable information through FluxRider.
+MumbleFlux does not directly collect personally identifiable information through Mumbleflux Arcade.

 Google AdMob may collect advertising-related identifiers, device information, IP address, app interaction information, ad interaction information, and diagnostic information as described in this Privacy Policy.

 ### Third-party collection

-Google AdMob and Google's advertising partners may collect information about your use of FluxRider and other apps or services over time for advertising, ad measurement, analytics, diagnostics, fraud prevention, and security purposes.
+Google AdMob and Google's advertising partners may collect information about your use of Mumbleflux Arcade and other apps or services over time for advertising, ad measurement, analytics, diagnostics, fraud prevention, and security purposes.

 ### Do Not Track

-FluxRider is a mobile application and does not respond to web browser "Do Not Track" signals.
+Mumbleflux Arcade is a mobile application and does not respond to web browser "Do Not Track" signals.

 You can control certain advertising and tracking preferences through Android device settings, Google account settings, Google Ad Settings, and any consent or privacy options made available in the app.